FactSageTM - Frequently Asked Questions - FAQ

 1.7 When is the release date of the next version of FactSage?

 Typically a new version of FactSage is released each year but this may vary depending upon the amount of changes.
-For example FactSage 7.1 contains major changes and has been released after a period of 1 year.
-The number of files in FactSage 7.1 is approx. 12 000.
+For example FactSage 8.2 contains important changes and has been released after a period of 1 year.
+The number of files in FactSage 8.2 is over 17 000.

 1.8 Do you have a demonstration version of FactSage?